 Electronic Brakeforce Distribution (EBD) is an advanced braking system that helps to optimize braking performance by distributing braking force between the front and rear wheels of a vehicle.

 In a conventional braking system, the amount of braking force applied to each wheel is determined by the pressure applied to the brake pedal.
 However, this does not take into account factors such as the weight distribution of the vehicle or the load being carried, which can affect braking performance.

 EBD addresses this by using sensors to monitor the vehicle’s speed, weight distribution, and braking force, and adjusting the braking force applied to each wheel as needed to optimize stopping performance.
 For example, when the vehicle is loaded, more braking force may be applied to the rear wheels to help prevent the nose of the vehicle from diving under heavy braking.

 EBD can help to improve braking performance and stability, particularly in emergency braking situations, and is often included as part of an advanced vehicle safety package along with other technologies such as ABS and traction control.

-Stittsville Auto in Kanata offers top-notch brake repair and maintenance services for all types of vehicles.
+Stittsville Auto offers top-notch brake repair and maintenance services for all types of vehicles in the Ricmond area.
 Our experienced technicians use the latest tools and techniques to diagnose and repair any issue with your brakes, ensuring that your vehicle operates at peak performance and maximum safety.
 Whether you need routine brake maintenance or complex repairs, our team of experts will provide a thorough inspection, accurate diagnosis, and efficient repair to get you back on the road quickly.
-With a commitment to quality, safety, and customer satisfaction, choose Stittsville Auto for all your brake repair needs in Kanata.
+With a commitment to quality, safety, and customer satisfaction, choose Stittsville Auto for all your brake repair needs in Richmond.